forsbergapp/app_portfolio/README.md

 - ReadtheDocs
 - Markdown

+All apps features
+- Multi app single page application (SPA)
-All apps use pure Javascript (ES6+), Typescript, Vue, React, HTML and CSS without any build steps All apps use Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt.
+- Pure Javascript (ES6+), Typescript, Vue, React, HTML and CSS without any build steps or transpilers
+- Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt
-All apps use pure div elements in HTML, pure CSS without any specific user agent CSS and pure HTML without any Javascript and Css links.
+- Pure div elements in HTML, pure CSS without any specific user agent CSS and pure HTML without any Javascript and Css links
-All apps use mostly logographic UI compared to traditional phonemic UI
+- Mostly logographic UI compared to traditional phonemic UI to provide simpler and better explanation to a global audience

-Apps and server use encrypted REST API and app resource transport including fonts without the need of HTTPS.
+- Event delegation
+- Progressive data and code cache using closure pattern for optimal performance replacing browser cache functionality completely with OWASP secure and stateless solution

+Server features
-Server uses Node.js and does not use any third party modules in production.
+- Node.js without third party modules in production
-Server renders apps using Vue SFC pattern.
+- Renders apps using Vue SFC pattern
+- Secure REST API using custom Web Crypto API including all app resources
-Server uses secure REST API with openAPI documentation used as documentation and business logic.
+- OpenAPI documentation used as documentation and business logic
-Server uses ORM Database and noSQL pattern.
+- ORM database

 Implemented with many examples of patterns
-- Web crypto API without browser or protocol restrictions
+- Web Crypto API without browser or protocol restrictions
 - Software as a Service (SaaS)
 - Infrastructure As Code (IaC)
 - Frontend For Backend (FFB)
 - Backend For Frontend (BFF)
 - Backend For External (BFE)
 - ISO20022
-- openAPI
+- OpenAPI
 - Continuos Integration and Continous Delivery/Deployment (CI/CD)
 - Identity and Access Management (IAM)
-- microservice architecture using service registry, message queue and IAM pattern
+- Microservice architecture using service registry, message queue and IAM pattern
-- object relational mapping (ORM) database with PK, UK and FK table constraints including cascade delete for tables and support for non tables like key value and documents
+- Object relational mapping (ORM) database with PK, UK and FK table constraints including cascade delete for tables and support for non tables like key value and documents
-- circuitbreaker
+- Circuitbreaker
-- message queue
+- Message queue
-- email message pattern using message queue pattern
+- Email message pattern using message queue pattern
-- factory
-- race condition
+- Race condition
-- file transaction management
+- File transaction management
+- Dependency Injection for maximum performance of server and ORM database
-- entity/resource data model using hybrid JSON storage concept with flexible and minimal data model design
+- Entity/resource data model using hybrid JSON storage concept with flexible and minimal data model design
-- role based and secure app server functions (simplified version of Function as a Service and serverless functions model)
+- Role based and secure app server functions (simplified version of Function as a Service and serverless functions model)
-- batch cron pattern
+- Batch cron pattern
+- GEOJson
+- Map tile and layer management

-CI/CD implemented using batch server with scheduled git commands using Linux systemctl managed services on server Runs in Node.js.
+CI/CD implemented using batch server with scheduled git commands using Linux systemctl managed services on server

-pgModeler designed ORM data model.
-Databases used as reference to implement database patterns are MongoDB, MariaDB, MySQL, Oracle, PostgreSQL and SQLite.

 Any regional setting supported including direction right to left.
 More than 500 locales with language and country translations.
 Support for different Arabic scripts and different font heights (Nastaliq).
-Logographic UI chosen is implemented to minimize text usage and to provide simpler and better explanation to a global audience.

 # Installation

 Full documentation in the Documentation app when installed.
-Project focuses on open source directive and supports Linux only.
+Project supports Linux only.

 ## DEVELOPMENT